Why Is Recovery After a Workout Important?Aug 7, 2020

 When it comes to your body, transformation doesn’t happen without sweat.
-You have to push yourself every time you work out to build muscle, lose fat, and sculpt a physique that makes you proud to hit the beach.
+You have to push yourself every time you work out to sculpt a physique that makes you proud to hit the beach.
 But what most people don’t understand is that you don’t build muscle during workouts — you build it between them.
 That’s why many trainers call recovery after a workout the most overlooked aspect of training.

 “The overwhelming majority of novice athletes — and many intermediate athletes as well — underestimate the power of recovery,” explains Jonathan Mike, Ph.D., an exercise physiologist, strength coach, writer, strongman competitor, and founder of The Strength Exchange, a training information site.
-“That’s in part because until recently the overwhelming majority of science has focused exclusively on training.”
+“That’s in part because until relatively recently the overwhelming majority of science has focused exclusively on training.”

-That began to change in 2008 when an influential paper from researchers at the University of Alabama, Tuscaloosa rounded up what was then known about exercise recovery and asked some pretty fundamental questions, like what does the term actually mean?
+That began to change in a few years ago when an influential paper from researchers at the University of Alabama rounded up what was then known about exercise recovery and asked some pretty fundamental questions, like what does the term actually mean?
 Can it be accelerated by certain forms of therapy?
 And what role does fatigue play?
 The paper spurred interest in recovery among performance researchers, and subsequent studies have helped shed light on the subject.

-Training recovery involves the normalization of things like heart rate and blood pressure, as well as a replenishment of energy stores (e.g., glucose and muscle glycogen), and a restoration of cellular enzymes, such as phosphofructokinase, which is used in carbohydrate metabolism.
-Functionally, it can be thought of as a return to a point where the body can match or exceed its performance in a previous exercise session or competition.
+Training recovery involves the normalization of things like heart rate and blood pressure, as well as the replenishment of energy stores and cellular enzymes.
+Functionally, it can be thought of as the return to a point at which the body can match or exceed its performance in a previous exercise session or competition.
 Can you once again nail that big lift, or perhaps even lift a little more?